neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 ![scale.png]({{ site.baseurl }}/images/swimming-pools/scale.png)
 *GBDX allows large scale parallelization.*

-In order to exploit the power of GBDX, an algorithm must be packaged into a task which can run on the Platform.
-The procedure is described [here](https://github.com/kostasthebarbarian/platform_stories/tree/master/create_task) in detail.
+In order to exploit the power of GBDX, an algorithm must be packaged into a GBDX task.
+The procedure is described [here](https://platformstories.github.io/create-task) in detail.
 You can find more information on the algorithm used in this example [here](https://developer.digitalglobe.com/gbdx-poolnet-identifying-pools-satellite-imagery/) and [here](https://github.com/DigitalGlobe/mltools/tree/master/examples/polygon_classify_cnn).